 One of my favorite things during the Halloween season to participate in is my church’s Halloween Fest / Trunk-or-Treat.
 Everyone rolls into the parking lot with their cars, pops open their trunks, then proceeds to decorate the back of their cars in crazy themes.
 The kids come through in their costumes and trick-or-treat at the cars.
 It’s a great way for spread out communities to come together for a celebration!
+And where mad science trunk or treat ideas fit perfectly.

 So in this spirit of bringing a small little part of our party community together, today we’re doing a Halloween Trunk-or-Treat blog up with some party friends to bring you some trunk-or-treat ideas for this year.
 Many thanks to Tikkido, Cupcake Wishes, and Everyday Party Magazine for posting up some inspiration!